 Originally there were but three Orders, all of Grecian origin: the Doric, Ionic, and Corinthian.
 They exhibit three essentially distinct styles of composition, and they alone show invention, and particular character.
 To these the Romans added the Tuscan, which they made plainer than the Doric, and the Composite, which was more ornamental than the Corinthian.
-As now classed, the Five Orders are, the Tuscan, Doric, Ionic, Corinthian, and Composite.
+As now classed, the five Orders are, the Tuscan, Doric, Ionic, Corinthian, and Composite.

 The Tuscan is the most simple and solid, and is placed first in order, on account of its plainness.
+It was invented in Tuscany, whence it derives its name.
 Its column is seven diameters high; the base, capital, and entablature have but few mouldings.
 The simplicity of the construction of this column renders it eligible where solidity is the chief object, and where ornament would be superfluous.
 It may be said to be no other than the Doric more deprived of ornament.

-The Doric, although of the earliest date, is placed second.
+The Doric Order, which is plain and natural, is the most ancient, and was invented by the Greeks.
 Its column, agreeably to modern proportions, is eight diameters high, and has no ornament except mouldings on either base or capital; though the frieze is distinguished by triglyphs and metopes, and the cornice by mutules.
 The solid composition of this Order gives it a preference in structures where strength and a noble but rough simplicity are chiefly required.

 The Ionic bears a kind of mean proportion between the more solid and delicate Orders.
 Its column is nine diameters high; its capital is adorned with volutes, a kind of spiral scroll, and, which is the characteristic ornament of the Order, its cornice has denticles.
 There is both delicacy and ingenuity displayed in this column, and when pure it is indeed most elegant.
+The invention of it is attributed to the Ionians, as the famous Temple of Diana at Ephesus was of this order.
 It is poetically suggested to have been formed after the model of a young female of elegant shape with her hair dressed, as a contrast to the Doric Order, which was formed after that of a strong robust man.